RL-I2IT: Image-to-Image Translation with Deep Reinforcement Learning: Conclusion

 \section{Conclusion}

 In this paper, we propose a reinforcement learning-based framework, \sw, to handle the I2IT problem.
 Our \sw~framework is an off-policy planner-actor-critic model.
 It can efficiently learn good policies in spaces with high-dimensional continuous states and actions.
 The core component in \sw~is the proposed meta policy with a new component `plan', which is defined in latent subspace and can guide the actor to generate high-dimensional executable actions.
 To the best of our knowledge, we are the first to propose an RL framework for the I2IT problem.
-Experiments based on diverse applications demonstrate that this architecture achieves significant gains over existing state-of-the-art methods.
+Experiments based on diverse applications demonstrate that this architecture achieves significant gains over existing SOTA methods.

-There are several potential limitations in our proposed framework.
-One potential limitation is that our framework can perform only single-style NST tasks.
-Arbitrary style transfer methods usually use a pre-training model to extract depth features, while our current RL-based framework directly interacts with the current state instead of using pre-extracted features as input.
-This difference limits our current framework, which cannot perform arbitrary style transfer.
-However, the main goal of the NST task in this paper is to show the effectiveness of stylization-level controlling with our RL-based method and the superiority of our method in achieving the best NST quality.
-Using a single-style NST model is sufficient to serve the purpose.
-That said, we can extend the current framework to support arbitrary style transfer by observing the depth features of the state.
+The framework we propose has several potential limitations.
+One such limitation is that our framework is only capable of performing NST tasks on images.
+Video style transfer typically requires a higher degree of temporal consistency, whereas our RL-based framework primarily interacts with the current state, focusing more on the diversity of the results.
+This difference limits the applicability of our framework to video style transfer.
+Nonetheless, the main goal of the NST tasks demonstrated in this paper is to validate the effectiveness of our RL-based method in controlling stylistic elements and its superiority in achieving optimal NST quality.
+For the image-based NST model, this is sufficient to meet our needs.
+However, we recognize that by introducing temporal consistency components or specific loss functions, the current framework can be extended to support video style transfer tasks.
 Another potential limitation is that the number of steps of the testing process is a predefined hyper-parameter, which can be improved by learning from the model automatically.

 In the future, we will try to address the aforementioned limitations of our proposed framework.
 We expect that the proposed architecture can potentially be extended to all I2IT tasks.